 A quick search on dolphin plant info reveals that it is a cross between hot dog cactus and string of pearls.
 Dolphin plants are hybrids that bring extra charm to a sea-themed planter.
 Their unusual leaf form has typical succulent plumpness with low maintenance and few growing issues.
 The main thing to remember is that the plant is a succulent and requires well-draining soil to thrive.
 One of the worst offenses is overly wet soil, but don’t be fooled – dolphin plants do like regular moisture.

 Succulent plants are often hybridized to create new and amazing forms.
 Dolphin plants are a cross and have some of the traits of both parents.
-They are not commonly sold, but many collectors have specimens available.
-The little dolphin leaves branch off of green stems that may reach several inches high (up to 15 cm.).
+They are not commonly sold,

 For fans of dolphins, growing dolphin plants may be the closest thing they can come to having a pod of these aquatic mammals in their home.
 The plants are a hit in Japan, where growers marvel at their unusual form and sweet leaping cetaceans.
 While the plant may be difficult to find in your standard nursery, many specialty growers have it available online.
 It is a worth challenge to find one and make it your own endearing houseplant.